BEEF LIVER BALLS

-Dogs are meat eaters - as defined by scientists in scientific journals.
+Are dogs carnivores?
+Actually, dogs are meat eaters stated by the scientists in scientific journals.

 This article serves Domestic Dogs (Canis lupus familiaris) the world over.
 Lately radio and TV has been saturated with commercial vets spruiking their latest fad dog diet.
 Veggies with a little dog meat guaranteed to make the owner feel better.
 The reality is that scientists have and always will describe the domestic dog as being a CARNIVORE (see reference list).

 Are dogs carnivores?
 I have said it many times before and will continue to state it, DOGS ARE CARNIVORES.
 And that is exactly the reason that I sell healthy MEAT dog treats..

 But how can I be so sure that dogs are carnivores?
 Besides all of the previous facts I have covered in the articles on this site and the journal references, I will go over the facts again.
 The fact is that almost all scientific papers written about dogs refer to them exclusively as carnivores.
 No ifs or buts, no qualifiers to reduce the meaning of what their diet should include, which simply put is meat and bones.

 Domestic Dogs evolved recently from wolves, wolves are carnivores, dog are carnivores ...